rcedros/SlackBotGPT/README.md

 You will find details here: [chatbot_pii.py](https://github.com/rcedros/SlackBotGPT/blob/main/filter_pii.py).

 ### Commands in Slackbot:
-You can use it like a ChatGPT, in addition, I implemented two features for retatoring of code and refactoring of vulnerable code.
+You can use it like a ChatGPT, in addition, I implemented three features:

-* `@Hibot`: Opens a chat conversation in the same thread.
+* `@Hibot`: Opens a chat conversation like a chatbot in the same thread.
 * `@code-refactor`: Refactor the code based on the information entered by the user in the same thread.
 * `@code-security`: Refactor the code based on the vulnerability and the information entered by the user in the same thread.

-## Let's Implementations
+## Let's Implementations setup

-### Slack Bot Step
+### Slack Bot setup

 1. Access [api.slack.com](https://api.slack.com) and login in your workspace.
 2. Click in `Your Apps` and `Create an app`, select `From Scratch` option.